bpcoxjr/blog/_posts/2018-02-14-intro-to-css-grid.markdown

 ![grid-gap-as-pixels](/assets/images/css_grid/grid_gap_pixels.png){: .center-image}

-Right away you'll notice the difference: assigning a pixel value to grid-gap sets a gap width to columns AND rows.
+Right away you'll notice the difference: assigning a pixel value to <code>grid-gap</code> sets a gap width to columns AND rows.
 Using em/rem units beaviors similarly.

 Let's say we want to get really fancy and have wider gaps between columns than rows.
 We decide we want 30px between columns and just 5px between rows.
 That's easily attainable, like so: